-- If there is no operating ratio, but there is a resident district ratio, the resident ratio is not considered for significant disproportionality. - Public School Academies have only one set of ratios as they are only operating. - Students participating in intermediate school district center programs are reflected in resident member district counts, as well as the operating ISD program number. - 7.
-The lower of the ISD/member district's operating ratio or resident ratio is used to determine significant disproportionality.
-ISDs may be considered to have significant disproportionality when the appropriate ratio (ARR or RR) is greater than 3.0 for two consecutive years for any racial/ethnic group within a setting category (see #9 below). - 8.
+- If there is an operating ratio but no resident ratio (due to a small number of resident students), the operating ratio is used to determine significant disproportionality. - If there is no operating ratio, but there is a resident ratio, the resident is not considered for significant disproportionality. - Public School Academies have only one set of ratios as they are only operating member districts. - Students participating in intermediate school district center programs are reflected in resident district counts, as well as the ISD operating program numbers. - 7.
+The lower of the ISD/member district's selected operating ratio or resident ratio is used to determine significant disproportionality.
+ISDs may be considered to have significant disproportionality when the appropriate ratio (ARR or RR) is greater than 3.0 for two consecutive years for any racial/ethnic group across all disabilities or for any racial/ethnic group within a single disability category (see #9 below). - 8.
 The OSE requires that ISDs identified as having significant disproportionality must: - Review/Revise Policies, Procedures and Practices.
-The OSE will assist the ISD in the review of all policies, procedures and practices regarding the identification of children as children with an IEP, including the placement of children with disabilities in particular educational settings; and - Publicly Report Revisions of Policies, Procedures and Practices: The ISD must report to the public on the revision of the policies, procedures and practices regarding the identification of children as children with an IEP, including the placement of children with disabilities in particular educational settings. - Allocate 15% of IDEA Special Education (Part B, Section 611 & 619) Grants: - For ISDs receiving IDEA funds, 15% of the grant for the identified school year, must be reallocated for comprehensive coordinated early intervening services.
+The OSE will assist the ISD in the review of all policies, procedures and practices regarding the identification of children as children with an IEP, including the identification as children with particular impairments; and - Publicly Report Revisions of Policies, Procedures and Practices.
+The ISD must report to the public on the revision of the policies, procedures and practices regarding the identification of children as children with an IEP, including the identification as children with particular impairments. - Allocate 15% of IDEA Special Education (Part B, Section 611 & 619) Grants - For ISDs receiving IDEA funds, 15% of your grant for the identified school year, must be reallocated for comprehensive coordinated early intervening services.
 These services may be designed to serve children who have not been identified as children with an IEP or students with an IEP, particularly but not exclusively, children in the groups that were significantly over-identified.
-These early intervening services may support activities for students ages 3 through grade 12 with an emphasis on kindergarten through grade 3.
+These early intervening services may support activities for students ages 3 through grade 12 with a particular emphasis on kindergarten through grade 3.